Movatterモバイル変換

 By the way, my name is Max.
 I take care of both of them — which ain't easy; 'cause when they met, it was murder.

-Critics have long noted that the premise ofHart to Hart strongly resembles that ofThe Thin Man series of 1930s and 1940s films, as well asThe Thin Man television series of the 1950s, which also depict a wealthy and glamorous crime-fighting couple who have a dog and no children.[1][2][3]
+Critics have long noted that the premise ofHart to Hart strongly resembles that ofThe Thin Man films of the 1930s and 1940s, as well asThe Thin Man television series of the 1950s, which also depict a wealthy and glamorous crime-fighting couple who have a dog and no children.[1][2][3]

 Production

 Spelling's and Goldberg's initial choice for the role of Jonathan Hart wasCary Grant.
-However, Grant (seventy-five years old at the time) had effectively retired from acting over a decade earlier; his last film,Walk, Don't Run, had been released in 1966.
-They then decided to find a younger actor who might embody the same style, zest and persona that Grant was famous for, and offered the role toRobert Wagner.
-No one else was seriously considered for the role;George Hamilton had a high profile at the time and was suggested, butAaron Spelling said that if he was signed for the role, "the audience will resent him as Hart for being that rich.
+However, Grant was 75 years old and retired from acting; his last film,Walk, Don't Run, was released in 1966.
+They then decided to find a younger actor who might embody the same style, zest and persona of Grant, and offered the role toRobert Wagner.
+No one else was seriously considered.George Hamilton was suggested, butAaron Spelling said that if he was signed for the role, "the audience will resent him as Hart for being that rich.
 But no one will begrudge RJ [Wagner] a nickel."[5]

-ABC wanted Wagner's then-real life wifeNatalie Wood to co-star with him as Jennifer Hart, but Wagner did not think it was a good idea.
-(Wood did make a cameo appearance in the pilot, as an actress playingScarlett O'Hara.)
-Initial choices for the role of Jennifer Hart includedSuzanne Pleshette,Kate Jackson (months removed from ending a three-year turn starring as detective Sabrina Duncan onCharlie's Angels) andLindsay Wagner (no relation), but Wagner suggestedStefanie Powers, who had previously worked with him when she made a guest appearance in an episode of his action-adventure seriesIt Takes a Thief in 1970.[5]
+ABC wanted Wagner's then-wifeNatalie Wood to co-star as Jennifer Hart, but Wagner did not think it a good idea.
+(Wood made a cameo appearance in the pilot, as an actress playingScarlett O'Hara.)
+Initial choices for the role of Jennifer includedSuzanne Pleshette,Kate Jackson (months removed from ending a three-year turn onCharlie's Angels), andLindsay Wagner (no relation), but Robert Wagner suggestedStefanie Powers, with whom he had worked in an episode of his action-adventure seriesIt Takes a Thief.[5]

-As with most of the Spelling library series under the control ofSony Pictures Television, the series was remastered from the original masters in the 2000s forwidescreenhigh definition presentation.
-This version of the series is currently a regular part of the schedule forHallmark Movies & Mysteries.
+As with most of the Spelling library under the control ofSony Pictures Television, the series has been remastered from the originals forwidescreenhigh definition presentation.

 Episodes